azirbel/concentration-scramble/README.md

 * Sometimes Wordnik gives weird, hard-to-guess words.
 Tune the options more.
 * Redo color scheme and general design
 * Add a little "+X" notification next to level/time/score when the values change
+* Allow any valid word to be a correct answer (right now it only accepts the word it's "looking for" even if others are valid

 See the following instructions for building/running locally.
 (Ember CLI)